Van Leer Jerusalem Institute: The Maktoob Book Series

 The Maktoob Book Series is an independent, non-commercial and non-profit cultural project, dedicated to translating Arabic prose and poetry into Hebrew.
 Maktoob places an emphasis on implementing mutual sovereignty in translation – each text is assigned two translators, one of whom is always Palestinian.

 Sacredness, Religion, and Secularization

 The Van Leer Jerusalem Institute's Sacredness, Religion, and Secularization research cluster is led by Dr. Yochi Fischer and focuses on two main concepts.
 First, it examines the meaning of secularism, as a simultaneous political ideology, philosophical worldview, and set of social practices.
 Second, it investigates the place and meaning of sacredness in a post-secular world.
 In both of these endeavors, it places an emphasis on a critical, non-binary agenda.

-Notable projects include "Secularism in Israel", a documentary series produced in collaboration with television channel Kan 11 and a consequent seminar for educators working in Israel's public school system; and "Conversations of Secularity: a festival of ideas and convesations".
+Notable projects include "Secularism in Israel", a documentary series produced in collaboration with television channel Kan 11 and a consequent seminar for educators working in Israel's public school system; and "Conversations of Secularity: a festival of ideas and conversations".